What the MRI Measures #

 The "Other observed source" bucket is deliberately large.
 The MRI does not overclaim classification: domains remain uncategorized until deterministic evidence supports a role assignment.
 This preserves research integrity over cosmetic completeness.

-Dimensions of the index #
+Dimensions of the Index #

 The MRI tracks four dimensions for every cited domain:

-Why it matters for Machine Relations #
+Why It Matters for Machine Relations #

 Machine Relations is the discipline of becoming legible, credible, and citable to machine-mediated discovery systems.
 The MRI is the empirical foundation: it shows what the source layer actually looks like, which sources engines trust across contexts, and where citation authority concentrates or disperses.